Testato/TeraTerm/teraterm/trunk/release/utf8_readme.txt

   Copyright of original TeraTerm Pro belongs to T.Teranishi.
   Copyright of ANSI color change & concatenating multi-line patch belongs to N.Taga.
-  Copyright of UTF-8 code belongs to Yutaka Hirata.
+  Copyright of UTF-8 and SSH2 codes belongs to Yutaka Hirata.
   Copyright of IPv6 version of TeraTerm Pro belongs to J.Kato.
   Copyright of Cygterm belongs to NSym.
   Copyright of original TTSSH belongs to Robert O'Callahan.